Paying for Your Child’s Wedding Costs Without Derailing Your Retirement

 Meet with our team of fiduciary advisors to discuss paying for your child’s wedding costs on your way to retirement.
 Once we understand your goals for retirement, we can help you adjust your current plan or build one with your child’s big day in mind.
 We also have resources available to help your children learn important financial strategies for their 20’s and 30’s.

-If you have questions about how paying for a child’s wedding affects your retirement plan, please contact us by filling out the form below or calling us at 913-393-1000.
+If you have questions about how paying for a child’s wedding affects your retirement plan, please contact us by scheduling a complimentary consultation below or calling us at 913-393-1000.